alagambhat/log-reader/README.md

 # log-reader

-You can build, run and test by the following command on windows:
+You can build, test and run by the following command on windows:

+build:
+gradlew.bat build

+test:
+gradlew.bat test

+run:
-gradlew.bat build && java -jar build\libs\json-log-reader-1.0.1-SNAPSHOT.jar [path to the log file]
+java -jar build\libs\demo-0.1.0.jar [path to the log file]
+Example: java -jar build\libs\demo-0.1.0.jar samples\sample.log

 Access the flagged file entry in DB using the rest end point in your browser: http://localhost:8181/read/all (or using curl command example: 'curl http://localhost:8181/read/all')